 - Lack of diagnosis Approximately half a million people across the UK are as yet undiagnosed.

 - Misdiagnosis 1 in 4 people with coeliac disease have previously been misdiagnosed with or treated for Irritable Bowel Syndrome (IBS).

 - Delays to diagnosis It takes an average of 13 years from onset of symptoms for an adult with the condition to achieve a diagnosis.

 - Long waiting times for testing The number of people waiting more

-than the minimum 6-week target
+than the minimum 6-week target for

-for an endoscopy in England has
+an endoscopy in Scotland has

-increased by more than a quarter
+increased by almost a third (31%)

-(27%) since January 2020^{3,4}.
+since the same period in 2019.
+A

-A majority of people require an
+majority of people require an

 endoscopy as part of a successful

 diagnosis of coeliac disease.